 “We’re gonna have a long talk after this night is over…”

 We got to the event and met up with our friends.
-Dinner was beautiful and we enjoyed the most beautiful concert imaginable (but you knew I’d say that.
-It’s Chante’, dude.).
-Chante performed many of my favorites, as well as several songs from their new duet CD, “Things That Lovers Do”.
-You should have seen my face when they sang Keith Washington’s “Make It Last Forever”.
+Dinner was delectable and we enjoyed the most beautiful concert imaginable (but you knew I’d say that.
+It’s Chanté, dude.).
+Chanté performed many of my favorites, as well as several songs from their new duet CD, “Things That Lovers Do”.
+And you should have seen my face when they sang their rendition of Keith Washington’s “Make It Last Forever”.
 When they got to the bridge, they changed the words to:

 Kenny: “Give me kissesssss”